-This includes the Government lifting the ‘Instant Asset Write-off’ threshold to $150k (from $30k) effective immediately and continuing to June 30, 2020.
+This includes the Government lifting the ‘Instant Asset Write-off’ threshold to $150k (from $30k) effective immediately and continuing to June 30, 2020 [now extended to December 31, 2020!].
 That's equivalent up to $45,000 in tax credit, and can be used for solar and energy efficiency equipment^.

 Here is a practical example on a large 99.9kW system:

 I.e. a boost on payback and return on investment can be observed as a result of this write-off

 If investing capital is not preferred, then we can help you with Solar Chattel Mortgage option where you get additional benefits below:

 • GST can be funded by the Chattel and claimed back from the ATO in the next BAS

 For the above example, it means be cashflow positive (payments less than energy savings) plus cashflow saving for your business of $38,000 ($28,500 tax credit and $9,500 GST).

 Critical: The system must be operational by 31st December 2020 to qualify for the 100% write off.
 The grid connection approval process may cause commercial installations taking about 4 months to complete.
 In addition, currently there’s limited stock of tier-1 solar panels in the country due to coronavirus issues disrupting supply.